jakesock/conways-game-of-life/README.md

 - [ ] Add dropdown with pre-defined patterns
 - [ ] Add dropdown or color picker for live cell colors
 - [ ] Refactor

+_This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)._